NorESMhub/NorESM/doc/configurations/experiment_environment.rst

   - CaseDocs: here you find the namelists containing all the subroutines and parameters used.
 These files will be modifiedafter rebuild. *You should never have to edit the contents of this directory*.
 If you wish to make changes to the namelists you use:
   - user made namelists: you can place your own namelists for the different models where you can change parameters and model settings and so on (i.e. user\_nl\_cam, user\_nl\_cice, user\_nl\_clm, user\_nl\_micon, user\_nl\_cpl)
   - LockedFiles: Directory that holds copies of files that should not be changed. *You should never edit the contents of this directory*
-  - Tools: Directory containing support utility scripts. *You should never need to edit the contents of this directory.*
+  - Tools: Directory containing support utility scripts.

 User namelists:
 ^^^^^^^^^^^^^^^

 Code modifications:
 ^^^^^^^^^^^^^^^^^^^